Radiofrequency Mole Removal Treatment Melbourne

 This patient had a mole that was growing in size on her upper lip.
 Radiofrequency was used to shave this back to the skin level.

-Case Study – radiofrequency removal of mole on eyelid
+Radiofrequency removal of mole on eyelid before and after

 Radiofrequency was used to remove this mole under the patient’s left brow.
 The recovery period was approximately one week, and the photo after treatment was taken two months after the treatment.